 A Child's Haven Preschool

 We would love for you to join us in our celebration of colors this year!
-We encourage everyone to wear something BROWN on November 9 and 10.
+We encourage everyone to wear something blue on January 5th and 6th.
 We are trying to fill our classrooms with the color of the month!

 School Holidays: ACH Closed

 Madeline's goal is have the garden completed for spring planting.